 At the outset of a project, it is essential for project managers to clearly communicate the project's objectives, scope, timelines, and deliverables to all team members.
 By ensuring that everyone understands the overarching goals and expectations, project managers set the stage for unified effort and focused collaboration.

 Project managers should establish open and transparent communication channels to enable team members to express their thoughts, concerns, and ideas freely.
-Encouraging open dialogue fosters a culture of transparency, trust, and inclusivity within the team, leading to better problem-solving and decision-making.
+Tools such as Slack provide real‑time messaging and file sharing, encouraging open dialogue and fostering a culture of transparency, trust, and inclusivity within the team.

 Reading more: